 It states that any person who keeps hazardous substance on his premises will be held responsible if such substance escape the premises and cause any damage.
-The rule of Strict Liability has evolved from the rule laid down in Ryland’s v Fletcher (1868).
+The rule of Strict Liability under Law of Torts has evolved from the rule laid down in Ryland’s v Fletcher (1868).

 EXCEPTIONS TO THE STRICT LIABILITY RULE